auditandprofit/treeprompting/README.md

 }
 ```

 Each node contains a short `title`, a `description`, and an array of recursive `children`.
-The program validates data returned by the model to ensure titles and descriptions are non-empty strings.
+The program validates data returned by the model to ensure titles and descriptions are non-empty strings, making it easy to post-process and derive cross-branch insights.

 ## Development Notes